suijingfeng/vkOpenArena/code/renderer_vulkan/README.md

 * pipelineList: list the pipeline we have created;
 * gpuMem: image memmory allocated on GPU;
 * printOR: print the value of backend.or;

+* pipelineList: list the number of pipelines created (about 100, seem to much ?)

-* displayResoList: list of the display resolution you monitor supported For example:
+* displayResoList: list of the display resolution you monitor supported

+For example:
 ```
 $ \displayResoList